BedDaniel/CodeWars_Solutions/README.md

 # CodeWars_Solutions

-As a part of my jurney to became the C++ programmist, practise in writing is the most important thing!
+As a part of my jurney to became the C++ programmist, practise is the most important thing!

 So to my everyday's routine I added to solve at least 1 exercise from CodeWars.com